You can integrate airfocus with Slack using Zapier to work on your projects right from your favorite chat tool.

 1) How to set up the Zapier integration

-Search for "airfocus" in the search bar at the top the screen and select the airfocus app.
+Search for "airfocus" in the search bar and select the airfocus app.

 2) Build your first Airfocus Zap!